Inertial spin waves in spin spirals: Conical spin spiral

 Due to the particle-hole constraint mentioned in Sec.~\ref{sec:Gen-non-collinear}, of the four solutions of the secular equation it is sufficient to treat the two eigenfrequencies with $\textrm{Re}\:\omega>0$.
 We will denote the solution with the the lower real part of the frequency the precessional spin wave $\omega_{{\rm p}}$, while the higher frequency corresponds to the nutational spin wave $\omega_{{\rm n}}$.
 In the non-dissipative case $\alpha=0$, these may be expressed as

 and

 respectively.
 Here, we used the following notations:

-Since the solutions can be indexed with the wave number $k_{y}$ taking values between $-\pi/a$ and $\pi/a$, for an easier comparison we will show the dispersion relation in this atomic or extended Brillouin zone~\cite{Garst2017} for all values of the magnetic period $\kappa$.
+Since the solutions can be indexed with the wave number $k_{y}$ taking values between $-\pi/a$ and $\pi/a$, for an easier comparison we will show the dispersion relation in this atomic or extended Brillouin zone~\cite{Garst2017} for all values of the spiral wave number $\kappa$.
+Note that extending the Hamiltonian by additional terms may introduce hybridizations between the modes and open gaps in the spectrum at integer multiples of $\kappa/2$, in which case the band structure would be more conveniently visualized via multiple bands inside the magnetic Brillouin zone between $-\kappa/2$ and $\kappa/2$.